1978 Steelers 35 vs Colts 13

 On defense, Tony Dungy gets the first start of his career (subbing for an injured Mike Wagner) and snags his 5th INT of the season as the Steelers clinch homefield advantage throughout the playoffs.
 Gotta love the Zamboni clearing snow off of the yard lines between plays.

 Note: There are two different versions of this game.
-This version is the complete NBC broadcast (decent video quality) with Curt Gowdy and John Brodie calling the game.
-The other version is a partial NBC broadcast (outstanding video quality) with the radio call from Jack Fleming and Myron Cope dubbed in (footage ends in 4th quarter with Steelers leading 35-13).
+This version is a partial NBC broadcast (outstanding video quality) with the radio call from Jack Fleming and Myron Cope dubbed in (footage ends in 4th quarter with Steelers leading 35-13).
+The other version is the complete NBC broadcast (decent video quality) with Curt Gowdy and John Brodie calling the game.